jericson/se2jekyll.rb/README.md

   this should be optional behavior if anyone besides me uses this script.

-* Currently, I only include the `meta-post` tag, which works for my blog's tagging system but might not for yours.
+* Currently, the default tag is`meta-post` tag, which works for my blog's tagging system but might not for yours.

 * The date is set to the creation date of the post on Stack Exchange, not the current date.